Disney Cruise Discounts and Deals

 - Sail date, stateroom category and cruise itinerary changes are not permitted once a reservation number is confirmed.

-- Not combinable with any discount or promotional offers, with the exception of the Disney Visa onboard credit and the Small World Vacations onboard credit offer.
+- Not combinable with any other Disney discount or promotional offers, but it can be combined with the Small World Vacations onboard credit offer.

 - The “Verandah Stateroom with Restrictions” (VGT) category allows for a maximum of four stateroom occupants.

 - There is typically more availability in the Restricted Guarantee categories if you have only 2 or 3 people per stateroom.

 The one change that you can make after booking is that additional guests can be added to a stateroom, subject to space restrictions.
 There are limits on the total number of guests in each lifeboat section and on the whole ship, so even if your stateroom can fit another person, it might not be possible to add another guest.

 Restrictions and booking rules are subject to change.

 |6/13/2015||7-Night Western Caribbean Cruise on Disney Fantasy – Itinerary C||–||–||$1,960.00/$1,148.00|

 |6/20/2015||9-Night Norwegian Fjord Cruise on Disney Magic – Itinerary A||$1,899.00/$1,296.00||$2,349.00/$1,296.00||$3,699.00/$1,368.00|